Notes on diesel

-I've been using diesel for work, but sometimes I find it difficult to search for information in the documentation or realize how to implement certain features.
+I'm using diesel for work, but it's often difficult to find things in the documentation or to immediately understand how to achieve certain things.

-Although it's good to write frequently used code in this way, it can be a hassle when you just want to get it working.
-That's why it's convenient to know how to handle raw SQL.
+While it's good to create such descriptions for frequently used queries, it can be quite cumbersome when you just want to get something working.
+Therefore, it's useful to know how to handle raw SQL.

-To execute raw SQL, you can use sql_query, which performs by-name mapping when loading.
+To execute raw SQL, you can use sql_query, which will perform by-name mapping during loading.

 #[derive(QueryableByName, Serialize, Debug)]